Northern Ireland Protocol deal ‘by no means done’, Sunak says

 The Prime Minister appeared to play down the prospect of an imminent agreement, amid speculation one could be announced early next week.

-Mr Sunak met European Commission President Ursula von der Leyen behind closed doors on the fringes of the Munich Security Conference on Saturday as he seeks to secure a deal aimed at breaking the impasse over the contentious post-Brexit trading arrangements.
+Mr Sunak earlier had a “positive discussion” with European Commission President Ursula von der Leyen, with the pair pledging to “remain in close contact over the coming days” on securing a deal aimed at breaking the impasse over the contentious post-Brexit trading arrangements.

-But in his speech to the forum, he suggested there is still a way to go.
+In his speech to the forum, Mr Sunak suggested there is still a way to go.

 “We’re engaging in those conversations with the European Union all the time and we have been for a while, but what I’d say is there is still work to do,” the Prime Minister said.